 Variations in autosomal DNA tend to be linked with people living in certain regions.

 Because most of the people in a region tend to share DNA with each other, those variations can narrow down where your ancestors lived.

 23andMe breaks the world down into 31 regions.

-Your results will show how much of your DNA comes from each region, down to the nearest 0.1%.
+Your ancestry reports will show how much of your DNA comes from each region, down to the nearest 0.1% - your ancestry composition.

 A typical report might show that someone is 48.3% Western European, 27.2% Eastern European, 11.6% Asian, 9.2% Native American, and 3.7% Middle Eastern.

 By knowing where you ancestors likely came from, you have important clues on where to focus your research.

 Like most DNA testing companies, 23andMe lets you connect with genetic matches in their database.